Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Introduction

-In addition to linear polarization, light also possess circular polarization.
+In addition to linear polarization, light also possesses circular polarization.
 Circularly polarized photon\sugg{-}states are the eigenstates of the spin angular momentum (SAM) operator with eigen values $\pm\hbar$.
-This was first demonstrated experimentally by Beth in 1936\cite{SAMBeth}.
+This was first demonstrated experimentally by Beth in 1936 \cite{SAMBeth}.
 Photons with linear polarization are associated with zero SAM.
-Unlike SAM, OAM of light is consequence of the helical wavefront and azimuthally varying phase \cite{LOAM}.
-OAM carrying beam has a phase singularity at the center of the beam and flow of energy spirals around the propagation axis hence it is famously known as the optical vortex (OV).
-Optical vortices carry \( \ell\hbar \) OAM per photon, where \( \ell \) is the order of orbital angular momentum.
+Unlike SAM, OAM of light is consequence of the helical wavefront and azimuthally varying phase \cite{LOAM,Raskatla:22,Bekshaev:20}.
+OAM carrying beam has a phase singularity at the center of the beam and flow of energy spirals around the propagation axis hence it is famously known as an optical vortex (OV).
+Optical vortices carry \( \ell\hbar \) OAM per photon \cite{Kopf2025}, where \( \ell \) is the order of orbital angular momentum.
 Spin angular momentum spans two-dimensional space, whereas OAM spans infinite-dimensional space ranging from \( -\infty \) to \( +\infty \).

-Along with the energy and momentum, conservation of orbital angular momentum is maintained as well in the SPDC process.
+Along with the energy and momentum, conservation of orbital angular momentum is also maintained in SPDC processes.
 Making use of this fact, Mair \textit{et al.} \cite{OAMEntMair} for the first time showed entanglement generation of photons in the OAM degree of freedom.
 This work encouraged various other groups to explore the properties of OAM in the quantum domain \cite{OAMMolina-Terriza2007} for information transfer and processing \cite{OAMfickler}.
-Just as polarization state of photons represents a qubit, polarization state of photons represents qubit, OAM states of light have also been used to represent higher dimensional bit know as qudit.
+Just as polarization of photons represents a qubit, OAM states of light have also been used to represent higher-dimensional bits known as qudits.
 Orbital angular momentum states of light provide infinitely many orthogonal basis states that can be used to encode quantum information and may improve security \cite{Anwar:21,Karimipour2002,Bechmann-Pasquinucci2000}.
 Controlled generation of OAM entangled state is studied for secure quantum communication and information processing \cite{OAMManagementof,OAMExperimentalVaziri,OAMPreparationTorres, OAMAnwar_2020, OAMJabir_2019}. \\